shreyash0019/Interview-Coding-Quections-Python/README.md

 # Python Interview Questions Repository

-This repository contains commonly asked Python interview questions and answers.
-It includes a variety of questions focusing on data structures and algorithms (DSA).
+Welcome to the Python Interview Questions Repository!
+This collection features a curated list of commonly asked Python interview questions along with their answers.
+These questions cover a variety of topics, including data structures and algorithms (DSA), and are designed to help you prepare for your next interview.

 ## Questions

 ### 1. Length of Longest Consecutive Ones
 **Difficulty:** Medium

-**Question:** Given a binary string A. It is allowed to do at most one swap between any 0 and 1.
+**Question:** Given a binary string A, you are allowed to make at most one swap between any 0 and 1.
 Find and return the length of the longest consecutive 1s that can be achieved.

 **File:** [concecative_ones.py](concecative_ones.py)